-Additionally, a customized LLMaaS chatbot may be perceived as more transparent due to context-specific information about the system available on the university's website.
-These factors together lead to the hypothesis: \fcolorbox{blue!75!black}{blue!5!white}{\parbox{0.95\linewidth}{\textbf{H1:} Users report higher levels of trust in the customized LLMaaS chatbot compared to a commercial LLM chatbot.}} We further hypothesize that higher trust in the organization's customized LLMaaS chatbot will likely depend on university members' trust in the university itself.
-Organizational trust describes the extent to which individuals trust an organization~\cite{Pirson2011}.
-Prior research suggests that organizational trust can significantly shape users' trust in the organization's system \cite{balayn2024, Lapinska2021}.
-In line with this, \citet{nordheim2019} have demonstrated that customers' trust in a company's service chatbot is influenced by their trust in the company itself.
-A similar mechanism might apply in the context of academic institutions: users’ trust in a university-provided LLMaaS chatbot may be influenced by their trust in the university.
-We therefore hypothesize: \fcolorbox{blue!75!black}{blue!5!white}{\parbox{0.95\linewidth}{\textbf{H2:} The level of trust in the university moderates the effect of system type (customized vs. commercial) on user trust, such that the effect is stronger when organizational trust is higher and weaker when it is lower.}}
+Additionally, the customized LLMaaS chatbot may be perceived as more transparent due to context-specific information about the system available on the university's website.
+These factors together lead to the hypothesis: \begin{list}{}{\leftmargin=0pt \rightmargin=0pt \itemsep=0.3\baselineskip \topsep=0.3\baselineskip} \item \fcolorbox{blue!75!black}{blue!5!white}{\parbox{0.95\linewidth}{\textbf{H1:} Users report higher levels of trust in the customized LLMaaS chatbot compared to a commercial LLM chatbot.}} \end{list}